 3. Pinterest Buyable Pins

 Pinterest Buyable Pins are not the same thing as Pinterest’s promoted pins—they’re the newer and hotter Pinterest advertising strategy that’s taking ecommerce marketing by storm.

-Pinterest Buyable Pin are another form of native content.
+Pinterest Buyable Pins are another form of native content.
 In look and feel, they’re essentially the same as regular pins.
 However, there’s one key difference: consumers can actually buy the items in your pin just by clicking on it.
 Pinners can tell if your pin is purchasable from the blue price tag and “add to cart” option.